 Free

-Just a 1- or 2-minute walk from Hibiya Station or Kasumigaseki Station
+A 1- or 2-minute walk from Hibiya Station or Kasumigaseki Station

 hibiya park tokyo cherry blossom sakura

-Another great night-viewing spot. | Photo by iStock.com/winhorse
+Another great spot for an evening walk. | Photo by iStock.com/winhorse

-Near the Imperial Palace, Hibiya Park is 16 hectares of beauty — and as it’s not a major hanami spot, it’s great for the less gregarious Cheapo.
-The park precincts include the Shinkei and Kumogata ponds, a playground, and a number of Somei-Yoshino cherry trees.
+Near the Imperial Palace, Hibiya Park is 16 hectares of beauty — and as it’s not a major hanami spot, it’s great for the less gregarious cheapo.
+The park precincts include the Shinkei and Kumogata ponds, a playground, and a number of Somei-yoshino cherry trees.

 9. Komazawa Olympic Park